AirshipCMS/Docs/Install-Airship-CLI-Tools.md

 ---

 ## Windows
-Visit the [https://airshipcms.io/windows-installer](https://airshipcms.io/windows-installer) to download the latest version of Airship Launcher.
+Visit the [https://airshipcms.io/windows-installer](Windows Installer) page to download the latest version of Airship Launcher.

 ---

+## Airship CLI Commands
 Ready to start using Airship CLI commands?
 Check out the [https://airshipcms.io/documentation/view/airship-cli-commands](Airship CLI Commands) page for documentation on all Airship CLI commands.